Stonesjtu/go-docker/README.md

 ## Configuration

 Configuration is in file go-d.ini.
 One can define the scheduler and executor to use.
 It must be one of the classes defined in plugins.
-One can easily add new ones following godocker/iExecutorPlugin and iSchedulterPlugin interfaces
+One can easily add new ones following godocker/iExecutorPlugin and iSchedulerPlugin interfaces

 File is in YAML format.